RossBoylan/mccli/doc/UserGuide.md

 In general, the file consists of sections that begin with `[]` around a file name, with or without the `.csv`.
 The program knows what directory to look in.
 Explicitly including the extension, `.csv` or `.CSV` is safest, matching the actual case of the file.
 Otherwise, the  program will add `.csv` which will likely work on Windows but might fail on `*Nix` systems like Mac or Linux.

+The only allowed file names are `targets_output`, `totresults` or `calib`.
+Using any others will terminate the simulation with a warning.

 Within each section is a list of variables or patterns.
 Each variable is separated from the others by whitespace (1 or more space, tab or newlines) or a comma with optional whitespace around it.

 The rules about separators mean that all the following are equivalent: